- Very light and simple

 Project management and task planning

-Checklists are the small elements of a larger task.
+Checklists are small elements of a larger task.
 As each card represents a task, they are located inside the cards.

 Automation: Trello’s real strength

 Automations on Trello also work through a system of buttons.
-For example, you can create a button that, when clicked, moves the work to the next step in the process by moving it to the next list.
+For example, you can create a button that, when clicked, moves the job to the next step in the process by moving it to the next list.

 Customer reviews of Trello